akhenakh/dico/README.md

     >>> post.dict_for_changes()
     {'title': 'New title from cli'}

+Note that dict_for_changes does not contains fields modifier by default=.

 ### Create an object with partial data
-When working with real data, you will not fetch **every** fields from your DB, but still wants validation
+When working with real data, you will not fetch **every** fields from your DB, but still wants validation.

 	>>> dict_from_db = {'body': "I'm a post"}
     >>> post = BlogPost(**dict_from_db)